Brooke Andrews, M.A. CCC, Speech-Pathologist/COM

 Brooke Andrews, Speech Pathologist/Certified Orofacial Myologist

 Brooke Andrews, M.A CCC-SLP is a Pediatric Speech Pathologist and Director of The Speech Dynamic, PLLC, a boutique pediatric speech therapy practice in Houston, TX.
 Brooke has over ten years of experience in the field of Speech Pathology.
-Brooke specializes in early intervention, speech sound development, apraxia of speech, and language delays.
-She also specializes in mentoring families with late talking children, developing individualized support programs for families, homes, and classrooms, and providing direct clinical services and diagnostic evaluation.
+Brooke specializes in early intervention, language delays, feeding, and myofunctional disorders.

 Before moving to Houston, Brooke was a Preschool Speech Pathologist in Durham, NC.
 In addition to providing speech therapy, Brooke was part of the district’s Preschool Assessment Team, providing speech and language assessments to children ages 3-5.
 After moving to Houston, Brooke worked for the Birth to 3 program, igniting her passion for working closely with little ones and their families.

 Brooke is a life-long learner and stays current with new research and therapeutic approaches.
 Her clinical interests include a variety of specialty areas, including language delays, myofunctional therapy, childhood apraxia of speech (CAS), feeding disorders, and social communication.
 Brooke holds various certifications including: Hanen Certified in It Takes Two to Talk, Target Word, More Than Words, and Talkability.
 She is also trained in DIR Floortime and SCERTS and has completed the Social Thinking clinical training program in Boston, Massachusetts.
 Brooke has advanced training in working with children with apraxia of speech and has completed Level 2 PROMPT training as well as training in DTTC, The Kaufman Method, and Talk Tools.